shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-data-warehouse.md

 ### Create Tables in Redshift

 1. Navigate into Redshift and to the query editor.
-2. Create new schema for our sample data named `soccer` by running this query:
+2. Create a new schema for our sample data named `soccer` by running this query:

 ```sql
 create schema if not exists soccer
 ```
-3. Create the tables inside of our new soccer schema to hold our uploaded data in S3.
-This query will accomplish that:
+3. Run the following query to create tables inside of our new soccer schema to hold our uploaded data in S3.

 ```sql
 create table soccer.stg_football_rankings(